-During 2021, income tax represented a benefit of Ps.
-352 million, compared to a tax expense of Ps.
-793 million in 2020.
-The difference is mainly due to the recognition of the inflation effects on the Company's assets, as well as the increase in tax losses generated in the year itself and those of previous years.
+During 2022, income tax represented a benefit in taxes of Ps. \$48 million, compared to a tax benefit of Ps. \$352 million in 2021.
+The variation is mainly due to the recognition of the effects of inflation in the Company's assets, as well as the changes in tax losses due to the results obtained in the year.

-Net Income (Loss)
+Net Loss